Convergence (comics)

-"Convergence" is a weekly comic book storyline published by DC Comics that ran from April 2015 to May 2015.
+"Convergence" is a comic book storyline published by DC Comics that ran from April to May 2015.
 The series consists of an eponymous #0 issue, an eight-issue core miniseries, and 40 two-issue tie-in miniseries.
 "Convergence" continues from the weekly series Earth 2: World's End and The New 52: Futures End.
 In the story, Brainiac collects cities and inhabitants from various timelines that have ended and traps them in domes on a planet outside of time and space.
 He then exposes the domes to one another to see how the characters interact.
 This event marks the return of DC characters and timelines from before the 2011 "Flashpoint" storyline that led to the creation of The New 52 Universe.

 Publication history

-In April 2014, Dan Didio, co-publisher of DC Comics, announced that all weekly comic series that were currently being published, as well as the upcoming The New 52: Futures End and Earth 2: World's End, would be ending in the last week of March 2015.
+In 2014, DC Comics announced the Convergence miniseries as a conclusion to The New 52: Futures End and Earth 2: World's End.

-On November 3, 2014, DC Comics announced the Convergence miniseries as a conclusion to The New 52: Futures End and Earth 2: World's End.
 The miniseries was stated to involve characters from the pre-"Flashpoint" universe, including Brainiac, who had gained access to all of DC Comics' current and previous timelines and universes.
 Brainiac obtained the location of Vanishing Point after torturing Booster Gold in Booster Gold: Future's End #1.
 Conceived as a weekly series in April and May 2015, Convergence began with a #0 issue and ran for an additional eight issues.
-DC Comics announced that during Convergence all regular comics would be put on hiatus and replaced with 40 two-part tie-in miniseries.
+DC Comics said that during Convergence all regular comics would be put on hiatus and replaced with 40 two-part tie-in miniseries.
 These miniseries featured a variety of characters from throughout DC's publishing history.

 Throughout November 2014, DC Comics announced these tie-ins in blocks of 10 on various websites.
 The titles were written by creators with stories for each character that predated the New 52 versions of characters.
-Each comic involved different DC characters under Brainiac's domes being forced to contend with the invasion of multiverse characters from pre-"Flashpoint", "Zero Hour", DC's Tangent Comics, and pre-"Crisis on Infinite Earths" timelines.
+Each comic involved different DC characters under Brainiac's domes being forced to contend with the invasion of multiverse characters from pre-Flashpoint, Zero Hour, DC's Tangent Comics, and pre-Crisis on Infinite Earths timelines.